vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 415

-Viṣnuśṛnkhala; by fasting thereon one's sins are wiped out and one secures sāyujya ( absorption ) into Vispu; HV 295,
+Viṣṇuśṛnkhala; by fasting thereon one's sins are wiped out and one secures sāyujya ( absorption ) into Vispu; HV 295,

 KV 464, PC 216-219.
 Viraprati padā-same as Balipratipadā above p.
 201–203.
 Virarrata-on 9th tithi a person should observe ekabhakta, treat